Qal'a

-Qalats can range from forts like Rumkale to the mud-brick compound common throughout southwest Asia.
+Qal'as can range from forts like Rumkale to the mud-brick compound common throughout West Asia.
 The term is used in the entire Muslim world to indicate a defensive fortress.
-The term took various forms in different languages, such as qala/qal'a and qalat/qal'at (Persian and Arabic), kale (Turkish), kaleh and kalleh (Persian), qila (Urdu and Hindi), and often became part of place-names.
+The term took various forms in different languages, such as qalʿa (Arabic and Classical Persian), kale (Turkish), kaleh and kalleh (Iranian Persian), qila (Urdu and Hindi), and often became part of place-names.
 It is even preserved in toponyms in places such as Sicily, which was occupied by the Aghlabid dynasty and then the Fatimids from the ninth to the twelfth centuries.

-The word is used an various Arabic placenames.
+The word is used in various Arabic placenames.

 Etymology

-Wolf Leslau (1987), citing Siegmund Fraenkel (1886) and Walter Belardi (1959), offers that the Arabic word has been adopted from the Iranian (Persian) kalata.
+Wolf Leslau (1987), citing Siegmund Fraenkel (1886) and Walter Belardi (1959), offers that the Arabic word has been adopted from the Classical Persian kalata.

 The Etymological Dictionary of Contemporary Turkish written by Armenian-Turkish author Sevan Nişanyan states that the Turkish word kale is adapted from ḳalˁa(t), which originates from the Arabic root ḳlˁ.
 Nişanyan goes on to note that the Arabic word shares its origin with the Middle Persian variant kalak, which has no written record and originates in the Akkadian word of the same meaning kalakku.